Since I moved to Rome, a solo trip through Portugal had been on the top of my travel list. And this was the year I finally made it happen!

 PORTO: Celebrating São João

 Porto actually turned out to be my favorite city from all I visited during my time in Portugal.
 And I definitely have my reasons for that.
 Mostly because it is where J.K.
 Rowling wrote Harry Potter; the city had me in a magical trance with Majestic Café being truly majestic and Livraria Lello definitely reminding me of some parts of Hogwarts with its old-world charm.
 But leaving aside all the Harry Potter appeal, Porto definitely is beautiful and rustic with its colorful buildings with gorgeous tiled facades, each outdoing the other in beauty and intricacy.
+I definitely recommend visiting Porto, even if it is for one day, on your trip to Portugal.

 And, I was lucky enough to reach Porto on the day of the biggest celebration of the year!
 São João, the feast of St. John, the patron saint of the city is celebrated on the 24th of June, and I happened to reach Porto in time to bring in the celebrations.
 Sure enough, it was a night of complete madness, with fireworks going off at 12 am, setting off Chinese lanterns by the river, singing and dancing along hopping from one part of the city to the other, all equipped with some chilled beer and a little plastic hammer that squeaked with every strike.
 It is custom for the locals to tap each other’s head with this hammer while passing by to wish each other good luck.
 And celebrations don’t end till 6 am!